Computing the bound of an Ore polynomial. Applications to factorization: Abstract

 \section{Abstract}

-We develop a fast algorithm for computing the bound of an Ore polynomial over a skew field, under mild conditions.
+We develop two algorithms for computing a bound of an Ore polynomial over a skew field, under mild conditions.
 As an application, we state a criterion for deciding whether a bounded Ore polynomial is irreducible, and we discuss a factorization algorithm.
 The asymptotic time complexity in the degree of the given Ore polynomial is studied.
-In the class of Ore polynomials over a finite field, our algorithm is an alternative to Giesbretch's one that reduces the complexity in the degree of the polynomial.

 \keywords{ Ore polynomial; bound; skew polynomial; irreducible polynomial; factorization} \subjclass[2010]{16S36; 16Z05; 68W30}